Takiiiiiiii/SuperStation-Documentation/README.md

 - A Business Card sized User Placard with a QR Code and basic information
 - Founder's Edition Units also come with a a Superstation sticker, and a Retro Remake sticker.

+**If you ordered the Dock by itself, you should have gotten:**
+- TBD

 ## Recommended first steps once you recieve your console

 Before digging into set-up and configuration, make sure your package is complete and has all expected items.
 If you are missing anything, you can: